All Products

 The following example shows how to handle a false positive alert event for Suspicious worm script behavior.

-In the alert details panel, obtain and record the following information to handle the alert event:
+1. In the alert details panel, obtain and record the following information:

-• Record the name of the system defense rule that detected and reported the alert event.
+• The name of the system defense rule that detected and reported the alert event.
 In this example, the name is Malicious Damage To Client Processes.

 • The ATT&CK Phase of the alert event.
-In this case, the stage is Impact.
+In this case, the phase is Impact.

-• Record the names and IP addresses of the assets that are affected by the alert event.
+• The names and IP addresses of the assets that are affected by the alert event.

 image

-5. In the navigation pane on the left, select Protection Configuration > Host Protection > Host-specific Rule Management.
+2. In the navigation pane on the left, select Mitigation Settings > Host Protection > Host-specific Rule Management.

-6. In the list of system defense rules, find the rule that triggered the alert event.
+3. In the list of system defense rules, find the rule that triggered the alert event.
+You can locate the rule in either of the following ways:

-• You can enter Suspicious worm script behavior in the search box to find the system defense rule.
+• Enter Suspicious worm script behavior in the search box to find the system defense rule.

-• You can also click Impact in the Attack Stage menu on the left to find the system defense rule.
+• Click Impact in the ATT&CK Phase menu on the left to filter the list.

-7. In the system defense rule list, locate the rule named Suspicious Worm Script Behavior and manage the rule.
+4. In the system defense rule list, locate the rule named Suspicious worm script behavior and choose one of the following actions:

-• If this system defense rule is not suitable for your business scenario and you no longer want Security Center to report the security alert events that it detects, you can click the Switch icon in the Switch column to disable the rule.
+• Disable the rule: If this system defense rule is not suitable for your business scenario and you no longer want Security Center to report the security alert events that it detects, click the Switch icon in the Switch column to disable the rule.

 Important

-If you disable a system defense rule, Security Center will no longer detect or report security risks associated with the rule to the alert list on the Alerts page.
+If you disable a system defense rule, Security Center will no longer detect or report security risks associated with the rule to the alert list on the Alert page.
 Proceed with caution.

 Important